Trust-Building Content for Medical Practices: Educational Content That Positions You as Expert

 Q: What types of educational content build trust best?

 In priority order: (1) Patient stories and testimonials with real outcomes, (2) Procedure explanations (what to expect, preparation, recovery), (3) Condition-specific guides explaining diagnosis and treatment options, (4) FAQ answering patient concerns, (5) Video content of you explaining procedures or approach.
-According to Healthcare Leadership Council (2024), video testimonials and patient stories build trust 40% faster than written education alone.
+Video testimonials and patient stories consistently build trust faster than written education alone.

 Q: How often should we publish educational content?